NovaDC/Godot-Spyglass/README.md

 This supports both embedded and native windows, and allows for the screen offsets to be relative to the virtual screen space or the `SceneTree.root`.
 This also ensures that the positioning and resizing of the window works both ways, allowing for full use of the native OS's window handles.

 Due to heavy implementation changes introduced in Godot-Spyglass v2, Godot-Spyglass v2 is not backward compatible with Godot-Spyglass v1.
+THis als means that compatiblity with Godot v4.5 is no longer supported.

 ## Usage notes